ESGit3/APCSFinal/README.md

 possibly bc display is constantly looping, and ends up removing flags flags do not show up in the right places

+**May 30: ** bugs still exist, display is flickering, and only showing on top left quadrant

+**June 2: ** Tiles can now be accurately clicked with the correct coordinates printed.
+Added new cover variable